North Carolina SARE

 The Conference brings together those new to the movement and experienced veterans to network and collaborate.
 Learn from the experts about cutting-edge techniques and innovative programs and to connect with others who are just as passionate about rebuilding a healthy, local foodshed from seed to plate.

 Location: Greenville, South Carolina

 NC SARE Travel Scholarhships for Extension Educators are now available.

 North Carolina Area Events

-Forsyth County Cooperative Extension Sustainable Growing Series
+Forsyth County: Sustainable Growing Series

-Where: Forsyth County Cooperative Extension Center, 1450 Fairchild Road, Winston-Salem, NC 27105.
+Location: Forsyth County Cooperative Extension Center, located at 1450 Fairchild Road, Winston-Salem, NC 27105

 The series is a collaboration of Mecklenburg Family and Consumer Sciences and Mecklenburg Extension Master Gardeners to provide citizens with education to incorporate sustainable practices into their lifestyle.
 From gardening to canning, the Sustainable Living Series connects families with nature, nutrition and sustainability in a practical and fun way!

 Contact: Kristin Davis at 704.336.2082 or email at Kristin_Davis@ncsu.edu

 The workshop will be taught by North Carolina State University Farm Management Specialist Guido van der Hoeven.
 We will address recent changes in sales taxes,as well as income taxes, and payroll taxes.
 Registered participants will be invited to submit questions in advance that Guido will try to address.